MrRobinOfficial/Guide-UnrealEngine/README.md

 You can read more about [Unreal Architecture at their docs](https://docs.unrealengine.com/4.27/en-US/ProgrammingAndScripting/ProgrammingWithCPP/UnrealArchitecture/).

-Some of the notorious classes, that inherit from `UObject` include:
+Some of the notable classes, that inherit from `UObject` include:

 <details>
   <summary>Click to expand</summary>